 | IHT 10 year charge £2m at 6 percent

 Q: The MOU talks about a five-year special disclosure facility but the time frame looks longer?

-A: That's right; the actual period is six years and seven months from 1 September 2009 to 5 April 2016.
-5 April 2016 is the last date HMRC will issue a registration certificate.
+A: That's right; the actual period per the MOU was six years and seven months from 1 September 2009 to 5 April 2016.
+However the 2015 Budget brought forward the closure date to the end 2015.
+The end of 2015 is the last date HMRC will issue a registration certificate.
 The timetable for submitting a disclosure within 7 or 10 months thereafter continues to apply.

 Q: Is there any advantage if I come forward now?